dlicht110/compiler-construction/BNFC-installation.md

 # BNFC installation

+The [BNFC homepage](http://bnfc.digitalgrammars.com/) is the first place to go, but installation instructions are out of date, so we need to work a bit to find our way.
+I will add information here as we go along and learn more about the best way to get this done.

 ## Working under Windows

 Download the [binaries](https://github.com/BNFC/bnfc/releases).

 ## Working under Linux/MacOS

 Installing BNFC under Linux/MacOS requires installing Haskell and compiling the source code.
-The [BNFC homepage](http://bnfc.digitalgrammars.com/) is the first place to go, but installation instructions are out of date, so we need to work a bit to find our way.

 Download and install Haskell.